ArianaShackelford/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II
-I think the most logical aproach for this is problem would be to use binary search, because it's a building the floors are already sorted so it can be used here.
+I think the most logical aproach for this is problem would be to use binary search, because it's a building the floors are already sorted so it can be used here. because this is using a binary sort the time complexity would be `O(log n)`

 while the number of floors being tested are > 1:
     start on the middle floor and drop and egg from there,